Remodeling of a House in North Carolina, USA Carried Out by In Situ Studio

 This excellent reconstruction of a house dating back to 1960 was originally a clear representation of mid-century residential architecture, but it unfortunately fell into neglect and was virtually abandoned.

 It is located in Raleigh, a city belonging to the state of North Carolina, in the United States.
-It covers an area of 3,485 square feet, and was designed by the architect Matthew Griffith, who belongs to the team at the architectural firm .
+It covers an area of 3,485 square feet, and was designed by the architect Matthew Griffith, who belongs to the team at the architectural firm in situ studio.
 The project was completed in 2016.

 The basement had been remodeled as needed in order to accommodate additional bedrooms, while the main floor and public spaces had been reconfigured in a strange way, with a dismal space layout.
 The sunroom had also been very poorly built.
 In short, it was necessary to carry out a complete remodeling, remove everything, and return to the original layout of the house.